Staubgeborener/Klipper-Backup/docs/installation.md

 2. Click on the `+` in the upper right corner
 3. Click on "New repository"

+!!!danger Don't create a `README.md` at this point!
+You can create your own later.

 ![create-github-repository](https://i.imgur.com/pMKBQWt.png)

 The most important part in the next window is here to give the repository a name, you will need this later.